 A hair straightener with 2-inch plates and customizable temperature controls work best, but the process will still work with a straightener that has low, medium, and high settings.
 It may just take a little more trial and error.

 Temperature plays a big role in determining the quality and overall yield and the ideal temperature is heavily dependent on the chemical makeup of the cannabis used.
-If your flower or hash is terpene-rich, a lower temperature is needed.
+If your flower, dry sift, or hash is terpene-rich, a lower temperature is needed.
 This is because the terpenes squeezed out of the trichome glands during the initial press act as a natural solvent to facilitate the rosin process.
 With fewer terpenes to play that role, you’ll need more pressure and heat to coax the cannabinoids out of the glands.